kristenvaccaro/human-ai/assignments.md

 # Assignments

-There will be four forms of assessment over the quarter: quizzes, programming assignments, a group project, and a final exam.
+There will be five forms of assessment over the quarter: online discussion, in-person discussion/participation, programming&design assignments, a group project, and a final exam.
+All are weighted equally (20% each).
 All deadlines are given in PT.

 ## Online Discussion